theohbrothers/PSModulePublisher/README.md

 **Note:** Ensure the environment variable [`NUGET_API_KEY`](#psgallery-api-key) is defined prior to publishing PowerShell modules.

-#### via Submodule and CI templates
+#### via Submodule and CI remote templates

-The CI process with the included [CI templates](docs/samples/ci) is composed of the following steps:
+The CI process with the included [CI remote templates](templates) is composed of the following steps:

 ##### Build